TiesdeKok/ipystata/README.md

 Syntax Highlighting
 ===================

 Experimental support for Stata syntax highlighting is included.
 CodeMirror does not have a Stata mode, hence the R mode is modified to accomodate Stata code.
-Instructions to use:
+Setup instructions are below:

 Find your IPython package installation folder.
 For example: